 ~ More ~

-Lily Murray of the family married John E. Devore (1931-2001), who "was employed by Wheeling-Pittsburgh Steel Corp., Mingo Junction, at the blast furnace," said the Steubenville Herald Star.
+Lily Murray of the family married John E. Devore (1931-2001).
+They resided in Mingo Junction, OH.
+John "was employed by Wheeling-Pittsburgh Steel Corp., Mingo Junction, at the blast furnace," said the Steubenville Herald Star.